 That sense of disconnect is unfortunate, because disconnect is exactly the opposite of what Mark intended.
 How do I know that?
-I take my clues to what Mark intended from the content and the structure of the gospel he crafted, and this event forms the mid-point, the high point, the turning point in his gospel (hence the title - "Turn At the Light").
-Mark, for all his breathless 'immediately', and his portrayal of the disciples as bumbling dolts who just didn't "get it", and the whole "shhhh - Messianic Secret" theme, still paid attention to literary structure - and one of his favourites was inclusion, the 'story-within-a-story' technique.
-If we pay attention we recognize that this account of the Transfiguration occurs in the middle of the central section of Mark's gospel (8:22-10:52).
+I take my clues to what Mark intended from the content and the structure of the gospel he crafted, and I note that this mountain-top event forms the mid-point, the high point, the turning point in his gospel.
+Mark, for all his breathless 'immediately', and his portrayal of the disciples as bumbling dolts who just didn't "get it", and the whole "shhhh - Messianic Secret" theme, still paid attention to literary structure - and one of his favourite techniques was inclusion, the 'story-within-a-story' technique.
+If we pay attention we recognize that this account of the Transfiguration occurs right in the middle of the central section of Mark's gospel (8:22-10:52).
 This section opens with the healing of a blind man and ends with the healing of a blind man - yet in between the disciples remain blind to who Jesus is.
 Three (!) times in this section Jesus predicts his death, but each time the disciples stubbornly demonstrate their inability to accept a cross and death as being part of what they understand the Messiah to mean.
-And yet, here the Transfiguration stands clearly between the first prediction of the Passion, and the Passion of Christ.
+And yet, here the Transfiguration stands clearly between the first prediction of the Passion and the actual Passion of Christ.